jonathan1929-cmis/jonathan1929-cmis-cs2/README.md

 # jonathan1929-cmis-cs2
-Repository for Computer Science 2
+A repository for storing assignements in Computer Science 2